UK plans to halve solar subsidies

 Proposals also include imposing a minimum energy efficiency standard on properties seeking solar subsidies from April 2012.

-Buildings could be required to reach a minimum Energy Performance Certificate level of C or participate in the government's Green Deal program to install efficiency measures such as loft insulation.
+Buildings could be required to reach a minimum Energy Performance Certificate level of C or participate in the government's Green Deal programme to install efficiency measures such as loft insulation.

 The proposals are subject to a consultation period.